-NOTE: The following information is supplied to allow the installer to make adjustments to the setup of existing appliances, IF REQUIRED, based on good trade practices, local codes, and good judgement of the installer.
+NOTE: This section of the manual applies to this furnace IF venting as a non-direct vent (single pipe) appliance.
+The following information is supplied to allow the installer to make adjustments to the setup of existing appliances, IF REQUIRED, based on good trade practices, local codes, and good judgment of the installer.
 Manufacturer does NOT take responsibility for modifications made to existing equipment.